Rise and Fall of the Maurya Empire

 from the Seleucid Empire

-With effective administration and a large powerful army, Maurya Emperors expanded their control until it dominated Northern India and poised to strike on much of Southern India.
+With effective administration and a large powerful army, Mauryan Emperors expanded their control until it dominated Northern India and poised to strike on much of Southern India.
 They reached their apex under the rule of its famous Emperor Ashoka.

 Pinnacle of Power